nmcc1212/shades-of-purple-windows-terminal/README.md

 save the file
 in the windows terminal settings press on appearance and select the shades of purple theme

+You should also change the default found to this one (https://github.com/powerline/fonts/tree/master/Inconsolata)

 if this does not work press on the profile oyu want e.g. powershell and select the profile under the appearance tab
 ![Screenshot 2021-07-10 031356](https://user-images.githubusercontent.com/48334675/125148837-faf36d80-e12c-11eb-9e8e-c31f15aad595.png)